 We recommend going back and forth between the two bolts to keep them parallel; and make sure not to over-tighten them.
 If you do over-tighten these bolts and start to strip the bolt head, these bolts can be substituted with the M5 bolts that came with your machine if you have any extras.
-It’s also best to face your router power cable towards the right side (pictured) since the dust shoe hose port sticks up on the left side of the router mount.
+It’s also best to face your router power cable towards the left side (pictured) since the dust shoe hose port sticks up on the right side of the router mount.

 Grab the drag chain for the X-axis (the longer one for the 30×30) and seat the Z-axis motor and the router wire into the drag chain.
 Make sure that you have the correct end of the drag chain (with a pin-type link) so that you’ll be able to connect it to the mounted end link (pictured), and so that the drag chain can bend in the right direction against the X-axis.
 You can start to re-clip the tabs in place.

 Swing the drag chain and clip it onto the end link attached to the X-axis rail.
 Pull the wires through.

 Now attach a motor cable onto the X-axis NEMA 23 stepper motor.